divad12/blog/about.markdown

 # {{ page.title }}

-I'm David Hu, a human being currently living on Earth (address: Solar System, Milky Way Galaxy, Local Group, the universe).
-I was born after the Big Bang and before the heat death of the universe.
+Hi, I'm David, a human being currently living on Earth.

-More precisely, David is a Software Engineering student at the University of Waterloo in Canada, and is currently interning at the Khan Academy.
+More precisely, I'm Software Engineering student at the University of Waterloo in Canada.
+I've interned twice at Khan Academy, twice at Google, and twice at Sift Science (a machine learning startup).